Spectacled bear: Distribution and habitat

 Besides some rare spilling-over into eastern Panama, spectacled bears are mostly restricted to specific regions in northern and western South America.
-They can range in western Venezuela, Colombia, Ecuador, Peru, western Bolivia, and northwestern Argentina.
+They can range in Venezuela, Colombia, Ecuador, Peru, western Bolivia, and northwestern Argentina.
 Its elongated geographical distribution is only 200 to 650 km wide but with a length of more than 4600 km.
+Post-Columbian remains from the Venezuelan Coastal Ranges suggests the spectacled bear's distribution was once more widespread in the Holocene.

 The species is found almost entirely in the Andes Mountains.
 Before spectacled bear populations became fragmented during the last 500 years, the species had a reputation for being adaptable, as it is found in a wide variety of habitats and altitudes throughout its range, including cloud forests, high-altitude grasslands (páramo), dry forests and scrub deserts.
 A single spectacled bear population on the border of Peru and Ecuador inhabited as great a range of habitat types as the world's brown bears (Ursus arctos) now occupy.
 The best habitats for spectacled bears are humid to very humid montane forests.
 These cloud forests typically occupy a 500 to 1000 m elevational band between 1000 and 2700 m depending on latitude.
 Generally, the wetter these forests are the more food species there are that can support bears.
 Occasionally, they may reach altitudes as low as 250 m, but are not typically found below 1900 m in the foothills.
 They can even range up to the mountain snow line at over 5000 m in elevation.
 Therefore, it is well known that bears use all these types of habitats in regional movements; however, the seasonal patterns of these movements are still unknown.